 Two ways to keep your company afloat when sales are slow:

 1. Assess who is buying and who isn’t.
 It’s important to know what your clients and customers are doing and how the slowdown is impacting them.
 What are their buying patterns?
 Are they buying only what’s necessary or still making impulse purchases?
-This is the time to show empathy and figure out what problems you can solve for your customers.
+[A sales pipeline tool like Keap](https://keap.com/features/sales-pipeline) can help you understand these patterns.
+With this data, it's now the time to show empathy and figure out what problems you can solve for your customers.
 Everyone is in the same boat during a slow economy, so engaging your customers on a personal level and demonstrating you’re actually putting them ahead of your profits will ensure longevity and repeat business, even when times are tough.

 2. Focus on potential clients.
 This is your chance to make the perfect first impression.
 Because your company had the foresight to anticipate a slowdown, you’re prepared to provide what other companies can’t.
 Just being in a good financial state during a crisis is a lead generation all on its own.
 Act like a consultant and be patient, as customers might not have the budget to spend right now.
 This is your chance to assure them you’ll still be around when they’re ready, building a foundation for future business.